2021 PDC OOM RULES - February 7th 2021

 - - Tour Card Holder Qualifier: shall produce 24 players.
 Entry to Tour Card Holder Qualifying Events is open to all Tour Card Holders and Tour Card Holders from all Nations may only enter this Qualifier.

 - - Associate Member Qualifier; shall produce two players from those entered and eligible under Rule 4.3.
+This will be one player from a UK Qualifier and one player from a European Qualifier in 2021.
+(AMENDMENT 3)

 - - Host Nation Qualifier: the highest two ranked players on the ProTour Order of Merit from the Host Nation, who are outside the Top 16 from the ProTour Order of Merit as at the Entry Deadline from those entered and eligible under Rule 4.3.
 (If there is only one or there are no players then those places shall revert to the Host Nation Qualifier).
 Additionally a knockout qualifier shall produce between two and four players from those entered and eligible under rules 4.3 and 4.4.
 Associate Members with the same nationality as the location of the relevant Event are eligible to enter and in this instance any player with that nationality may not enter the Associate Member qualifier for that particular event.